Get help from a child custody lawyer in Greenville, South Carolina, call Greenville Family Law today.

 The older a child is the more likely that he or she will be able to influence the custody process.
 Children of nearly any age are allowed to express an opinion with regard to which parent they want to have custody, but that does not mean a judge will agree.
 A child custody lawyer will advise that just because a child expresses a preference doesn’t mean that the family court judge has to go along with it.
 Judges frequently overrule children’s preferences if they believe that the child’s is best served by another arrangement.

 For children under 12, the reality is that a preference will likely carry little weight before a family court judge.
 Children this young are seen as immature and easily influenced by parents and others who may be using the children to serve their own interests.
-Our child custody lawyers know that as children increase in age, courts are far more likely to seriously consider their wishes with regard to custody.
+Our child custody lawyer knows that as children increase in age, courts are far more likely to seriously consider their wishes with regard to custody.
 Specifically, those children over 14 are seen as mature enough to understand the decision they are making.
 Even then, a judge can ultimately overrule a child’s preference, but they are increasingly persuasive the older and more mature a child is.

 Age appropriate visitation

 Though all parents want what’s best for their kids, it can sometimes be difficult to know what that is in the context of visitation/custody arrangements.
 You may think that agreeing to evenly divided time between the parents is best for the kids, such as one week with mom and one week with dad.
-Though this may be fine for older kids, many experts & child custody lawyers agree that younger children can experience stress and anxiety from being away from one parent for such a long time.
+Though this may be fine for older kids, many experts and child custody lawyers agree that younger children can experience stress and anxiety from being away from one parent for such a long time.

 Experts generally agree that for very young children, those younger than elementary school, it is often best that they spend time largely in one house, creating stability that can be reassuring for them.
 As children age, it is important to spend more time with both parents, assuming both are fit parents.
-Our child custody lawyers recognize that rotating between homes should happen more frequently with younger kids, but decrease as the children age.
+Our child custody lawyer recognizes that rotating between homes should happen more frequently with younger kids, but decrease as the children age.
 Teens are better able to spend longer stretches away from parents and can have their busy lives interrupted by constantly changing houses.